AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/cm-manager.md

 ---
-description: The Calculated Metric Manager offers many ways of curating metrics, such as sharing, filtering, tagging, approving, copying, deleting, and marking as favorites.
+description: The Calculated metrics page offers many ways of curating metrics, such as sharing, filtering, tagging, approving, copying, deleting, and marking as favorites.
 title: Calculated Metric Manager
 feature: Calculated Metrics
 exl-id: 32430e77-2450-4672-9c21-255e76802a4c
 ---
-# Calculated Metric Manager
+# Calculated metrics manager

-The Calculated Metric Manager offers many ways of curating metrics, such as sharing, filtering, tagging, approving, copying, deleting, and marking as favorites.
+The Calculated metrics page offers many ways of curating metrics, such as sharing, filtering, tagging, approving, copying, deleting, and marking as favorites.

-The Calculated Metric Manager shows you all the segments you own and that have been shared with you.
+The Calculated metrics page shows you all the segments you own and that have been shared with you.
 Admin-level users can see all custom metrics in the organization.
-This overview presents the user interface and the capabilities of the Calculated Metric Manager.
+This overview presents the user interface and the capabilities of the Calculated metrics page.
 Access it by

 * Going to **[!UICONTROL Analytics]** > **[!UICONTROL Components]** in the left navigation.
 Then click **[!UICONTROL Calculated Metrics]**.